-When you choose Dr. Schalch Lepe, you can expect personalized and compassionate care from beginning to end.
+When you choose Dr. Schalch Lepe as your ENT Doctor in San Diego, you can expect personalized and compassionate care from beginning to end.
 He conducts all consultations himself, will never rush, and will ensure you fully comprehend your situation and treatment options.
 Additionally, Dr. Schalch Lepe maintains an open line of communication so that you can always reach him with any questions or issues.

 Dr. Schalch Lepe’s Background and Qualifications